oscarthedev15/crypto-news-analyst/reflection.md

   - Heuristics help: path depth checks and minimum slug length reduce false positives; there is a generic fallback when a site has no explicit pattern.
   - CoinTelegraph: investigating whether JSON-LD structured data is consistently available; if so, use that rather than fragile HTML selectors.
 - Pure semantic search performed worse on exact-entity queries
-  - Added BM25 keyword scoring; hybrid ranking (semantic + keyword) improved relevance.
+  - Semantic search with appropriate query embedding and filtering improved relevance.
 - Staying fresh without restarts
-  - Cron periodically crawls sources and pulls new articles shortly after posting; index mtime checks auto-reload FAISS/BM25 when files change, so the backend picks up new content without restarts.
+  - Cron periodically crawls sources and pulls new articles shortly after posting; index mtime checks auto-reload FAISS when files change, so the backend picks up new content without restarts.
 - Moderation and guardrails
   - Detoxify is effective for rejecting harmful input at the API boundary, but occasionally the downstream LLM guardrail still triggers; both layers help keep responses safe.
 - Small local models and instruction-following